2026 Hackney London Borough Council election

-The 2026 Hackney London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 57 members of Hackney London Borough Council will be elected, along with the Mayor of Hackney.
-The election will take place alongside the local elections in the other London boroughs.
+The 2026 Hackney London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 57 members of Hackney London Borough Council were elected, with 2026 Hackney mayoral election happening at the same time to determine the council's leader.
+The election took place alongside the local elections in the other London boroughs.

+Prior to the election, the council was under Labour majority control.
+The election saw Labour lose most of its seats.
+The Green Party won a majority on the council for the first time, taking 42 of the 57 seats.
+As well as the Greens winning a majority of the seats, their candidate Zoë Garbett also won the associated mayoral election.